orionsauter/BirdTicker/README.md

 The page Stats creates histograms for each species using [Chart.js](https://www.chartjs.org/) showing the counts for the certainty values assigned by the PUC.
 The charts are sorted by the number of detections in descending certainty.

+The page Environ shows time series plots of the environmental data recorded by the PUC, including Air Quality Index and Atmospheric CO2, along with more traditional weather measurements.

 The BirdWeather app only shows detections of birds, and filters out those it deems unlikely.
 This viewer allows you to see the unfiltered detections, including non-bird sounds (such as engines and dogs) and spurious sounds associated with bonkers species (penguins in Michigan!).

 ## TODO: